What is the official name of your School?

 What is your policy on mobile devices such as mobile (cell) phones in school?

-How does HIS differentiate learning?
+How does your school differentiate learning?

 Do you develop independent learning through homework and, if so, what are your recommendations regarding this, particularly time spent on homework?